rimdebbech/frontend/README.md

     I didn't use the display method, since displaying is being done from the beginning in the template with async pipe for both viewCount & commentCount.
     The searchResult is being set once the search is called.

+#### TASK 4

+   4. Error Handling
+      - Call to backend service's `search` method has a chance of throwing an error.
+      If an error is thrown, the request should be retried (if search term hasn't changed)

+    The retry is done one time using the following:

+    this.backendService.search(this.searchTerm).pipe(
+       retry(1) // retry 1 time on error
+    );